A typical day at SI

 There is a cooperative childcare arrangement for those parents who wish to share nighttime supervision of their children throughout the week of Summer Institute.
 The co-op makes it easier for parents to enjoy all the late evening activities that SI has to offer.
 The childcare co-op is open to all families of children who are participating in the Children’s Morning program.
 The childcare co-op provides parents with approximately 15 hours of shared supervision for their children in the late evening program slot after Vespers.
 In return, each parent typically contributes approximately 3 hours of supervision.
 Parents or guardians wishing to participate in the co-op should check the childcare co-op housing option on the registration form.
 Again, you must indicate your preference on the registration form by checking ” yes.”

 Plus, anytime during the day, you can get together with the other UUs and socialize, and a party could spontaneously break out.

-Add to this the amenities offered by the town and school of Oberlin (there’s a theatre festival while we’re there, plus restaurants and bars surrounding us), and Summer Institute becomes a wondrous vacation, full of enlightenment, enchantment, and just plain, good old fashioned fun.
+Summer Institute is a wondrous vacation, full of enlightenment, enchantment, and just plain, good old fashioned fun.
 Join us, you may become hooked for life.